microsoft/fast/packages/fast-permutator/README.md

 ```

 ### Permutating data sets
-The main export of the permutator is to recieve a schema and any schema references.
+The main export of the permutator is to receive a schema and any schema references.
 For example, take this simple schema:

 ```javascript
 let schema = {